Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4670 512MB should in theory perform a little bit faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 4670 512MB should in theory be a little bit faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)

-Pixel RateThe Radeon HD 4670 512MB is a bit (about 15%) faster with regards to anti-aliasing than the Radeon HD 6570 (OEM) 1GB, and will be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon HD 4670 512MB should be a bit (approximately 15%) better at full screen anti-aliasing than the Radeon HD 6570 (OEM) 1GB, and also able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison